nagulansg/Tableau_Dashboards/README.md

 # Tableau_Dashboards
-Here are some dashboards - but the one I am most proud of is outlined in my EV industry analysis project so check out the presentation there! https://github.com/nagulansg/ElectricVehicleOutlookResearchProject
+Here are some of the dashboards I have built recently!